BDC Hamburger Icon

 How to choose a GPS fleet management system

 3. Select “must-have” features.
 GPS fleet tracking is a considerable investment.
 Without clearly prioritizing your business’s must-have features versus nice-to-have features, overspending is easy.
-List features you consider nonnegotiable, and note others that would be helpful if you can afford them.
+List features you consider non-negotiable and note others that would be helpful if you can afford them.
 For example, you may want tracking functionality but feel you can forego dashcams.
 Or you may feel that AI-powered dashcams are non-negotiable, but you don’t necessarily need extensive third-party integrations.

 4. Establish a budget.
 With your fleet size and must-have features in mind, set a maximum per-vehicle budget.
 You may need to up your budget later, but a starting point is necessary.

 7. Check out free trials and demos.
 Contact the providers on your shortlist to see if they offer a free 30-day trial for testing the system.
 Providers that don’t offer a free trial will likely provide a free demo.
-Get a feel for the platforms and ask your sales reps about their scalability, specific features that may be ideal for your business and any planned new features.
+Bhakta recommends test-driving a system in a real-world environment.
+“Set up three to five assets across types — truck, tools, trailer, small equipment — and run them for seven to 10 days,” Bhakta advised.
+“Check if the location updates fast enough for live dispatch, see if you can automate idle alerts and maintenance reminders, evaluate the mobile experience, and look at data export or APIs.”

 8. Seek opinions and reviews.
 Check out online reviews to gain an unbiased perspective of any potential platform’s usability and customer service.
-If you know fleet managers at other companies that use a particular provider, ask them about their experiences.
+If you know fleet managers at other companies who use a particular provider, ask them about their experiences.

 10. Sign up with a fleet management service.
 Your final choice will accommodate your fleet’s needs and priorities at a price you can afford and contract terms you can live with.